samsjchi/vimeo-coding-challenge/README.md

 # Vimeo Front-End Coding Challenge
-Using the [Vimeo Developer API](https://developer.vimeo.com/), this simple React application fetches videos from Vimeo's "Staff Picks" channel in a clean and familiar web player interface, not unlike a darker cousin of Vimeo's current UI.
-The overall effect is one where the most important element--the content--jumps off the page.
+Using the [Vimeo Developer API](https://developer.vimeo.com/), this simple React application fetches videos from Vimeo's "Staff Picks" channel in a clean and familiar web video player interface, not unlike a darker cousin of Vimeo's current UI.

+I went through several iterations of color/typography combinations before settling on the flat, dark aesthetic.
+Despite the starkness of the UI elements, the clean and rounded typeface (Proxima Nova), the blurring of the abstract background image, and slightly transparent components make the page feel more warm and inviting.
+The overall effect is one that puts the focus on the most important element--the content--and makes it jump off the page.

 Check it out here:  https://vimeostaffspicks.herokuapp.com/